-Image classification models trained using AutoML Vision Edge, which is available through Firebase ML or Google Cloud are supported by the AutoML Image Labeling API.
-This API also supports download of models that are hosted with Firebase model deployment.
+Image classification models trained using AutoML Vision Edge are supported by the custom models in the Image Labeling and Object Detection and Tracking API APIs.
+These APIs also support download of models that are hosted with Firebase model deployment.

 TensorFlow Lite Model Maker